FRO5401/TeamWiki/content/english/programming/post-6.md

 **Provide a Functional Radio for the Robot**\
 Description: The robot needs a functioning radio to connect to a Driver Station.\
 Pre-condition:
-- Obtain a Functional Driver Station
+- Obtain a Functional Driver Station.
-- Get a new radio from the Pit
+- Get a new radio from the Pit.

 Steps:
 | Step & Direction      | Expected Result